 Turboscratcher Cat Toy

-This 2-in-1 toy is great to put in different places around the house.
+The Bergan Turboscratcher 2-in-1 cat toy is great to put in different places around the house.
 Whether you have a cat that loves to play, just needs to scratch or both!
 Depending on your cat's preferences, these can replace regular scratchpads (unless they like a different shape or design).

 Out of all of the toys, the Turboscratcher might not occupy your cat's attention all day, but I feel it's a great addition to enrich your cat's home.
 It's also a great enrichment option for senior kitties and cats with arthritis or other mobility issues.